Azure/mobile-services-samples/CordovaUploadImages/readme.md

 + An [Azure Storage account](http://azure.microsoft.com/en-us/documentation/articles/storage-create-storage-account/)
 + An iOS or Android device that has a camera.

->**Note:** Due to limitations in the Cordova File plugin, this sample is only supported on Android and iOS devices.
-The Android emulator and iOS simulator are not supported due to issues with image capture.
+>**Note:** The iOS simulator are not supported due to issues with image capture.

+##Updates

+June, 2015

+•         Updated to a Dev14 RC project (VS 2015 RC required!).
+•         Added support for grabbing images from local file (using FilePicker), and for dynamic switching between Camera and FilePicker.
+•         Switched to Camera plugin from Media Capture plugin (the former allows use of FilePicker).
+•         Updates to the app to support Win/WinPhone.
+•         Updates to Camera plugin 0.3.6 to enable FilePicker support on Windows Phone (comments included).
+•         Updates to Camera plugin 0.3.6 to enable ReadAsArrayBuffer support on Windows Phone (comments included).

 ##Configure the Azure backend services